-During the quarter ended June 30, 2018, the Company was issued a draft air quality permit and has received notification that its MPDES (Montana pollutant discharge elimination system) permit has been deemed complete and compliant by the MT DEQ.
-The draft air quality permit is subject to a 30-day comment period ending July 5, 2018, and a draft MPDES permit is expected to be included in the draft EIS, which will be released in the coming months.
+During the quarter ended June 30, 2018, the Company was issued a draft air quality permit and received notification that its MPDES (Montana pollutant discharge elimination system) permit has been deemed complete and compliant by the MT DEQ.
+The draft air quality permit was subject to a 30-day comment period ending July 5, 2018, and a draft MPDES permit included in the draft EIS, was released in the coming months.

-During the quarter ended September 30, 2018, the Company has conducted metallurgical drilling and test work for the Black Butte Copper project.
-Feasibility work relating to the project has been started during the period.
+During the quarter ended September 30, 2018, the Company conducted metallurgical drilling and test work for the Black Butte Copper project.
+Feasibility work relating to the project started during the period.